General Overview

 Constant-speed, Constant-volume (CSCV) AHU

-A CSCV air handling system provides heating, cooling and ventilation air to a space in a facility.
-The AHU is built on-site out of various sections.
+A CSCV air handling system provides heating, cooling, and ventilation air to a space in a facility.
+The AHU is built out of various sections on-site.
 The volume of outside air in the AHU can be modulated from 0% (outside air damper fully closed) to a typical ventilation rate (minimum outside air damper position) and in some cases can provide 100% outside air (economizer mode).
+Learn More

 Dual-speed, Constant-Volume (DSCV) AHU

-A DSCV system is similar to a CSCV system except the fan motors in the AHU have a high and low speed setting.
-This configuration allows the AHU to operate at a slower speed during setbacks during unoccupied times such as night or weekends.
+A DSCV system is similar to a CSCV system, except the fan motors in the AHU have a high and low speed setting.
+This configuration allows the AHU to operate at a slower speed during setbacks at unoccupied times, such as night or weekends.

 Dedicated Outdoor Air System (DOAS)